-DIY insulated dog house plans can help you create a comfortable abode for your dog in all kinds of weather!
+DIY insulated dog house plans help you create a comfortable place for your dog to rest!

-Types of insulation can be anything that adds an extra layer that is a poor conductor of heat.
+Types of insulation can be anything that adds an extra layer that’s a poor conductor of heat.

 For cold winters, the aim is to keep as much heat as possible inside the dog house, while in summer it’s desirable to keep the heat out.